beardedspice/BS-Strategies/README.md

 This folder contains unsupported strategies in form of a `bsstrategy` files.
 Download the desirable file or all repository (through `Clone or download` green button), and import what you want into BeardedSpice.

 File type `bsstrategy` can be imported to BeadredSpice by double click on it, simply.

+## To Contribute

+You can easily add a file with the BeardedSpice strategy to this repository using standard pull-request practice.
+The file will be merged with minimal checks: duplicates, a suitable name, an increase in the version number.

+A `bsstrategy` file is a plain text file that contains `javascript` code describing BeardedSpice strategy for a particular site.

+The **[Developer How-To Guide](docs/developers-guide-web.md)** has the information how to create (or update) strategy, especially **[Writing a Media Strategy](https://github.com/beardedspice/beardedspice/blob/master/docs/developers-guide-web.md#writing-a-media-strategy)**  section.